World Class students showcase the World Class education provision at Weydon School in Surrey, as part of their reaccreditation process in 2019.

 In order to maintain accreditation, World Class schools will need to:

-- Have maintained student engagement with the WCSQM characteristics framework at either bronze, silver or gold level.
+- Have maintained student engagement with the WCSQM characteristics framework.

 - Have registered for an Assessment Centre in June or October prior to the expiration of their accreditation period.
 (Visit the Assessment Centre page for more information on what to expect and administration fee)

 Once re-accrediting schools successfully pass the Assessment Centre, they will be formally announced, celebrated and awarded at the WCSQM Awards Ceremony.
 Re-accredited schools will continue to access the WCSQM characteristic framework app for the duration of their two-year accreditation process, benefiting from half price use of the app which is subscribed to annually by non-accredited schools.